Gen Alpha Will Get What They Want

 When billions of agent instances are consuming content, evaluating creators, making recommendations, and taking actions - the ability to capture and hold that machine attention becomes valuable.
 Not because a human advertiser paid for it, but because the machines themselves are economic actors allocating resources based on what they observe.

-The future is less discrete, able to synthesize attention into smaller bytes.
-Personal AI - and to some extent, local AI - will expand the attention of the average individual across more domains.
+The zero-sum view of attention assumes each human has a fixed capacity.
+But attention is becoming synthetic.
+Personal AI will expand the attention of the average individual across more domains.
 Machines that scrape through and pay attention to all aspects of one person's life, so that they may only attend to:

 This is a sort of ultimate control over one's environment.
 The ability to hand off the pruning of the mental environment to a machine that you can trust, one that you can rely upon, and one that is fundamentally democratic in nature.